Drug information provided by: IBM Micromedex

 This medicine may cause other unwanted effects that may not occur until months or years after this medicine is used.
 A small number of people (including children and teenagers) who have used this type of medicine have developed certain types of cancer (eg, leukemia).
 Some patients also developed a rare type of cancer called lymphoma.
 Talk with your doctor if you or your child have unusual bleeding, bruising, or weakness, swollen lymph nodes in the neck, underarms, or groin, or unexplained weight loss.
 Also, check with your doctor right away if your or your child's skin has red, scaly patches, or raised bumps that are filled with pus.

-Check with your doctor right away if you or your child have more than one of these symptoms: swelling of the face, fingers, feet, or lower legs, or sudden weight gain.
+Check with your doctor right away if you or your child has swelling of the face, fingers, feet, or lower legs, or sudden weight gain.
 These may be signs of a heart condition called congestive heart failure (CHF).

 Some people who have used this medicine developed lupus-like symptoms during treatment and got better after the medicine was stopped.
 Check with your doctor right away if you or your child start having chest pains, joint pain, or a rash on the cheeks or arms that is sensitive to the sun.